MonashProteomics/FragPipe-Analyst/README.md

 There are two server instances
 - Production server is hosted at [https://fragpipe-analyst.org/](https://fragpipe-analyst.org/).
 - Dev server is also hosted at [http://fragpipe-analyst.nesvilab.org/](http://fragpipe-analyst.nesvilab.org/).

+## Documentation

+Now documentation is all moved to [here](https://fragpipe-analyst-doc.nesvilab.org/).

 ## Install on your own machine